 As a business owner, you’ll have to decide if a bridge loan meets your needs and standards.
 Consider the following lists of pros and cons to determine if these loans are right for you.

-- Quick: Unlike home loans, bridge loans are usually accessible to your business within a business week
+- Quick: Unlike home mortgages, bridge loans are usually accessible to your business within a business week

 - Repayment options: Each lender will have different options that can make a financial gap easier for you